 We like slow travel so much that we’ve decided to find a home base.
 We’re eager to establish a place that we can call our own, that we can return to time and again.
 And, most importantly, launch adventures from.

 This will allow us to continuing investing in our professional lives, and it’ll also give us a chance to build up another friend group that is a little easier to peg down.
 We love our RVing friends, but it’s seriously hard to get together when we’re all transitory.

-And, to be honest, that's a little sad, for both of us.
-But it's also going to be pretty awesome.
+Stopping full-time RVing is a little sad, for both of us.
+But it’s also going to be pretty awesome.

 See, we’d found ourselves being less and less present in the places we were.
 Increasingly often, trails went unwalked, downtowns went unexplored, and fish went uncaught.
 (That’s maybe more tragic for us than the fish.)

 We were inside more and more.
 We had new scenery out the window every few weeks, but our ramped-up focus on work and our growing loneliness while isolated from friend groups made us less eager to get out and explore.

 Which is stinky, because that’s the whole reason we started this journey: to explore.

 So by slowing down and taking RV trips from our new home base, we expect that we’ll be more intentional about our travels, setting aside time to enjoy where we are.

 The world’s a beautiful place, and we’re still eager to enjoy it… just at a more manageable pace.